Daniel-J-S/Student-Facing-Website-PWA/src/page-content/course-details.md

 ## Lesson Recordings

-Lessons will be recorded and embedded into the lesson material within 24-48 hours -- you can also view the entire playlist for this program [here](https://www.youtube.com/playlist?list=PLN8j7ZvmsikAdWOeg7bX-2OR2THlu4NpT)
+Lessons will be recorded and embedded as a link into the lesson material within 24-48 hours
 <br>
 <br>